Winery Familia Torres | Spanish Wine Lover

 Popular, market-oriented brands sold as DO Catalunya (the whites Viña Esmeralda and Viña Sol or the reds Sangre de Toro, Gran Sangre de Toro and Coronas) are no longer part of the Familia Torres portfolio.
 This is also the case of the white Gran Viña Sol and the Atrium range from DO Penedès.

 The fifth generation has joined the company following a strict family protocol.
 Since 2012 Miguel A.’s son Miguel Torres Maczasseck is the company’s general manager while his sister Mireia is in charge of the R&D department and Jean Leon.
-Torres welcomes almost 70,000 visitors per year who can enjoy a wide range of wine tours and activities, tastings and food experiences.
-In 2017 the company's turnover was €258 million.
+Torres welcomes close to 50,000 visitors per year who can enjoy a wide range of wine activities, tastings and food experiences.

 TASTING NOTES